 When the United States officially adopted the Constitution in 1789, there was as much debate about the location and shape of the new federal capital as there was about the other affairs of the new nation.
 The argument over its location, whether it be Boston or Philadelphia or New York, was so vehement that some feared it would shatter the unity of the young republic before it got off the ground.

 Even before the location was settled for a new federal capital called for in the Constitution, Pierre Charles L’Enfant wrote George Washington with a request to be commissioned to design the federal city.
 He was granted his wish when Congress passed the Residence Act of 1790, which set the permanent site for the capital on the Potomac River.

 L’Enfant, who served under Washington during the Revolution and was a successful civil engineer after the war, developed a grand design for the capital.
-“The entire city was built around the idea that every citizen was equally important,” said writer and L’Enfant biographer Scott Berg.
+“The entire city was built around the idea that every citizen was equally important,” wrote L’Enfant biographer Scott Berg.
 “The Mall was designed as open to all comers.”

 L’Enfant’s plans were well received, but he proved to be extremely difficult to work with, arguing incessantly with the commissioners in charge of the capital project.
 He frequently stepped beyond his mandate in budgetary and design issues, and Washington begrudgingly relieved him in 1792.
 When L’Enfant left the project, he took all the designs with him, leaving the project in disarray.

 Unsure of how to proceed, Ellicott and the other planners feared they might have to start from scratch.
 According to writer Gaius Chamberlain, “Banneker surprised them when he asserted that he could reproduce the plans from memory and in two days did exactly as he had promised.”